theshivamx19/my-lithium-projects/README.md

 - Return the updated book document with reviews data on successful operation.
 The response body should be in the form of JSON object like [this](#book-details-response)

 ### DELETE /books/:bookId/review/:reviewId
 - Check if the review exist with the reviewId.
 Check if the book exist with the bookId.
-Send an error response with appropriate status code like [this](#error-response-structure) if the book or book review does not exist
+Send an error response with appropirate status code like [this](#error-response-structure) if the book or book review does not exist
-- Delete the related review.
+- Delete the related reivew.
 - Update the books document - decrease review count by one

 ### Authentication